-In order to facilitate partner-finding, profiles of all organisations holding a Quality Label are published in a database38 of Quality Label organisations.
+In order to facilitate partner-finding, profiles of all organisations holding a Quality Label are published in a database35 of Quality Label organisations.

-Once awarded a Quality Label, organisations have access to the European Solidarity Corps Portal where they are invited to advertise activities for which they are looking for participants.
+Once awarded a Quality Label, organisations have access to the European Solidarity Corps Portal where they are invited to publish volunteering activities for which they are looking for participants.
 Organisations have to make use of the European Solidarity Corps Portal's database to search for potential participants.
 Information in the database is published as it is formulated in the Quality Label application form.

-38 https://europa.eu/youth/volunteering/organisations_en
+35 https://youth.europa.eu/volunteering/organisations_en